AnatoleSerial/anatoleserial.github.io/src/lancer/garage/introduction.md

 I have a wishlist of articles I intend to explore.
 The order is suggested, but may change.
 See the main page for more.

-- **Mission-less LANCER?**:  Rethink progressioWhat even is a mission?n.
-Jumpstart an adventure.
+- **Drop the Default Mission Structure**:  What even *is* a mission?
+Rethink progression.
+Jumpstart into adventure.
 - **Mech Combat as Conflict Resolution**: Title.
 Combat is a *means* to an *end*.
 Reflow the process, when you must.
 - **Fiction-first NPC Factions**: Prep-light adversaries.
 How to use them.
 There might be new systems.
 - **Ficiton-first Map-making**: Rethinking map prep.
 Improvising maps.
 Have you considered *delegating* the task to your players?